-The University of Arizona Office of Student Financial Aid offers several different types of need-based and non need-based financial aid, including grants, loans, and work-study options.
-You should check out their web site to learn more about the different types of financial aid you may be eligible for.
-For more information, visit the Office of Student Financial Aid website.
+The University of Arizona Office of Scholarships and Financial Aid (OSFA) offers several types of financial aid, including grants, loans, and work-study options.
+Check out their site to learn more about eligibility: Office of Scholarships and Financial Aid.

-The University of Arizona offers several different types of scholarships.
-You should check out their web site to learn more about the different types of scholarships that are offered and the criteria for being awarded them.
-For more information, view the Office of Student Financial Aid’s Scholarship Information page.
+The University of Arizona utilizes Scholarship Universe to list various types of scholarships available- check out their portal to learn more about the criteria for applying and awarding.
+Visit the Office of Student Financial Aid’s Scholarship Information page.

-The College of Fine Arts offers a variety of need-based and merit-based scholarships.
-Each School has special scholarships they award.
+Each School within the College of Fine Arts offers a variety of area-specific scholarships.
 For more information, please click on the appropriate School link below:

 Medici Scholars Program